 Employee contribution rates for NYSHIP are established by the State and are generally 12 percent for enrollee insurance premiums and 27 percent for dependent insurance premiums.
+Retired employees make no contributions to the plan.
 NYSHIP is not a separate trust and no assets are accumulated to satisfy premiums.